Raniconduh/cscroll/README.md

 #### Renaming

 The `r` command will show a prompt (similar to a command prompt but without a prefix) where the new file name is to be expected.
 A file may only be renamed within the same directory.
 E.g. if the directory cscroll is in is `/home/user/downloads` and the file `image.png` is renamed to `/home/user/image.png`, it will fail.
 The file can only be renamed to something like `my_image.png`.
 (Attempting to move a file across directories is not possible with the rename function.)
 Mass renaming is not possible.

+#### Shell Commands

+Pressing `!` will open a prompt prefixed with `!` which will run the shell command entered into it.
+Entering %f will format the command entered with the name of the file the cursor is currently on.
+To escape this format (i.e. to not have it be replaced with the file name), enter `%%f`.
+The output will be literally `%f`.
+E.g. `vim %f` will format to `vim FILE` where `FILE` is the name of the file the cursor is on. `echo %%f`, however, will format to `echo %f` and the output of the command will literally be `%f`.

 ## Installation